philterd/philter/docs/docs/api_and_sdks/api/policies_api.md

 |---------|--------------------------------------------|-------------------------------------------------------------|
 | `POST`  | `/api/policies/{policyName}/rollback`      | Restore a prior revision as the new active policy content.  |

-Rollback restores the content of the specified revision as a **new** revision — history is never rewritten.
+Rollback restores the content of the specified revision as a **new** revision.
+History is never rewritten.
 The live policy's revision counter is incremented and the restored content is snapshotted.
 Every rollback is audited as `policy_rolled_back`.

 #### Query Parameters